 Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV of this announcement or they will be rejected.
-Pages in excess of the page limits described in Section IV.C for the narrative proposal and transmittal letter, and attachments not specifically required, will not be reviewed.
+Pages in excess of the page limits described in Section IV for the Transmittal Letter and Narrative Proposal, and attachments not specifically required, will not be reviewed.